 Spliced, Wizard of Oz–style, into Off the Record, a black and white show taped in a studio, was one of the first colour segments to go out over CBC television’s airwaves.
 It was filmed on location at Sandbanks, an area of massive dunes and beaches on Lake Ontario, near Picton.
 The camera was a special Kodak “which you could speed up, so that when you played it back it was in slow motion,” according to Campbell.
 Martine van Hamel, a dancer trained at the National Ballet School, frolics across the dunes and dances in the surf, to the sound of Faith’s recording of “Celia’s Waltz.”
 With the slow motion, “everything was just slightly easy.”

 Easy.
 As in easy-listening music by Faith, “the king of mood music,” as Clyde Gilmour said, introducing selections from a two-LP opus, The Columbia Album of George Gershwin, on CBC’s Gilmour’s Albums in the nineteen-nineties.
 Critics of serious music never forgave Percy Faith for what he did.
-When Faith died of cancer in Los Angeles on February 9, 1976 (too many of his Columbia album covers showed him smoking while in the studio), the Toronto Star’s Dennis Braithwaite would write, “an exploiter rather than a creator, Percy Faith can’t be said to have advanced the popular music of his time.
+When Faith died of cancer in Los Angeles on February 9, 1976, the Toronto Star’s Dennis Braithwaite would write, “an exploiter rather than a creator, Percy Faith can’t be said to have advanced the popular music of his time.
 Rather, he led a massive digression from its vital main flow and direction.”
 True, in a way, but missing the point, which was never so serious.
 One of his last releases was called Disco Party; Faith’s final Columbia album, Summer Place ’76, which he arranged and recorded while he was seriously ill, bounces with the beat of the moment—the life-affirming thump of disco, the youthful twang of an electric guitar—against those shimmering strings.